Which place is cheaper, Bremen or Dresden?

 Bremen can be very cold during winter.
 Dresden can get quite cold in the winter.
 In January, Dresden is generally cooler than Bremen.
 Temperatures in Dresden average around 1°C (33°F), and Bremen stays around 1°C (33°F).

 In January, Dresden usually receives less rain than Bremen.
-At this time of the year, Dresden gets 38 mm (1.5 in) of rain, while Bremen receives 56 mm (2.2 in) of rain.
+Dresden gets 38 mm (1.5 in) of rain, while Bremen receives 56 mm (2.2 in) of rain each month for the winter.

 Both Bremen and Dresden during the spring are popular places to visit.